-The term 'Treasury Inflation Protected Securities (TIPS)' is included in the Economics edition of the Financial Dictionary.
-It's available on mazon in Kindle or Paperback version.
-See more details here.
+'Treasury Inflation Protected Securities (TIPS)' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Treasury Inflation Protected Securities (TIPS) are a unique and useful form of Treasury issued securities.
 What makes them special is their expressed and close linkage to inflation levels in their coupon payments.
 They are set up this way to safeguard investors from the interest destroying impacts of inflation.